Chris Boswell: Pittsburgh Steelers

-2015 season
+2015

 Boswell signed with the Pittsburgh Steelers on October 3, 2015, becoming their fourth placekicker in 2015.

 Boswell made his NFL debut on October 12, completing all three of his extra points and making a 47-yard field goal attempt in a victory over the San Diego Chargers.
 He connected on the longest debut conversion in team history, besting Todd Peterson’s record of 46.
+He became the first player out of Rice to convert an extra point and field goal in a game since James Hamrick in Week 6 of the 1987 season.
 On October 18, the following week against the Arizona Cardinals, Boswell was 4-for-4 on field goals including kicks of 48, 49, and 51 yards, earning him AFC Special Teams Player of the Week honors.
 He is the first Steeler in team history to make three 47+ yard field goals in one game.
 On November 8, Boswell kicked three field goals, including the game-winner and three PATs against the Oakland Raiders, albeit missing his first field goal season-to-date.
 On November 15, Boswell kicked three field goals against the Cleveland Browns.
 His 14 field goals is tied for fourth among rookie/first-year players in team history, just behind Jeff Reed (2002, 17).
 On November 29, Boswell kicked three field goals against the Seattle Seahawks.
 On October 25, Boswell kicked two field goals against the Kansas City Chiefs.
 On December 6, Boswell kicked three field goals against the Indianapolis Colts.
 On December 13, Boswell kicked four field goals against the Cincinnati Bengals.
-On December 20, Boswell kicked two field goals against the Denver Broncos.
+On December 20, Boswell kicked two field goals against the Broncos.
 He tied a franchise record for the most consecutive games played while scoring at least 10 points, tied with Gary Anderson (1985).
 He also passed Kris Brown for the most made field goals by a rookie or first-year player in the history of the franchise with 29.
 He also set Steelers’ records for rookie/first-year kickers for points in a season with 113 and field goal percentage at 90.6.
-On January 7, 2016, Boswell won AFC Special Teams Player of the Month for the month of December.
+He finished the 2015 season with 26 of 27 extra points converted and 29 of 32 field goals converted.
+On January 7, 2016, Boswell won the AFC Special Teams Player of the Month for the month of December.